-In accordance with Government Auditing Standards, we have issued our report dated March 15, 2023, on our consideration of the City's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have issued our report dated March 27, 2024, on our consideration of the City of Ashland's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the City's internal control over financial reporting and compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the City of Ashland's internal control over financial reporting and compliance.

-Bergan KOV, LLC
+Bergan KBV, LLC

-Minneapolis, Minnesota March 15, 2023 (THIS PAGE LEFT BLANK INTENTIONALLY)
+Omaha, Nebraska March 27, 2024 (THIS PAGE LEFT BLANK INTENTIONALLY)

-Within this section of the City of Ashland's annual financial report, the City's management provides narrative discussion and analysis of the financial activities of the City for the fiscal year ended September 30, 2022.
+Within this section of the City of Ashland's annual financial report, the City's management provides narrative discussion and analysis of the financial activities of the City for the fiscal year ended September 30, 2023.

 Beginning with the fiscal year 2014, the City Council decided to present the City's governmental funds financial statements on the cash basis of accounting, which is a basis of accounting other than accounting principles generally accepted in the United States of America ("GAAP").
-The proprietary funds, are also presented on the cash basis of accounting, however, the proprietary funds will continue to be presented on the accrual basis of accounting in supplementary information to the basic financial statements.
+The proprietary funds are also presented on the cash basis of accounting; however, the proprietary funds will continue to be presented on the accrual basis of accounting in supplementary information to the basic financial statements.

-The City's financial performance is discussed and analyzed within the context of the accompanying financial statements and notes to the financial statements.
+The City's financial performance is discussed and analyzed within the context of the accompanying basic financial statements and notes to the basic financial statements.

-This discussion focuses on the City as the primary government and does not include any separate component units because there are no such entities meeting the requirements for inclusion in the financial statements as set forth by the Government Accounting Standards Board.
+This discussion focuses on the City as the primary government and does not include any separate component units because there are no such entities meeting the requirements for inclusion in the basic financial statements as set forth by the Governmental Accounting Standards Board (GASB).